-Scottish Veterans LX Hockey Club
+Scottish Masters LX Hockey Club

 The Beginning: Paris Saint Germain 2002

-Scottish Veterans LX Hockey Club was formed in 2002 as a result of an invitation for a Scotland team to participate in the European Superveterans Championships in Paris in October 2002.
+Scottish Veterans LX Hockey Club (now re-named Scottish Masters Hockey Club) was formed in 2002 as a result of an invitation for a Scotland team to participate in the European Superveterans Championships in Paris in October 2002.
 The Scots finished third in the tournament after losing a penalty flick competition against the current holders Uber 60 (Germany) for a place in the final against England LX.
 The Scottish team was awarded the fair play trophy and was mentioned in the tournament summary as having contributed to the "ambience débridée" at the tournament dinner.
 The journey had begun, and what better place to start it than in Paris?